nationalarchives/ds-caselaw-marklogic/README.md

 Ensure that `MARKLOGIC_HOST` in `.env` in the editor and public ui is set to `host.docker.internal` in `.env` and that the username and password are both `admin` if you want to use them with the local instance.

-### 4. (Optional) Populate data in the local database
+### 4. (Optional) Populate test fixtures in the local database

-To get some example documents onto the local database, there are `development_scripts/populate_top_judgments_and_neighbours.py` and `development_scripts/populate_from_caselaw.py` which copy documents from the live caselaw site (they don't import or fake properties) into your local database.
-(Check https://caselaw.nationalarchives.gov.uk/terms-of-use and get in touch if you intend to download many more than these.)
+To load test fixtures, run `development_scripts/populate_from_caselaw.py`.
+This will load a variety of documents.

 There are also other ways other importing data as detailed further down the readme but haven't been tested for a while.